 Various topics in international business.
 These may be one-time or occasional course offerings.
+Prerequisite: Dependent on specific course content

 NOTE: The following are other required major courses in the interdisciplinary International Business curriculum:

 ECN 3000 INTERNATIONAL TRADE (3 credits)